JasonKretzer/Learning-Ruby/Udemy-CompleteRoRDevCourse/03_RoR_Intro/02_BlogSample/README.md

 line at the top of the files it makes.
 So, if you open any of them and save Rubocop will flag it.

-Another thing Rubocop does with the generated files is to flag the first line with a warning about not having a carriage return at the end of the line.
+**Windows Only** Another thing Rubocop does with the generated files is to flag the first line with a warning about not having a carriage return at the end of the line.
 To fix, I had to cut the contents of the file.
 Delete the file.
 Create the file.
 Paste the contents back into the file and save.

 ## Application Creation